morrownr/USB-WiFi/README.md

 ```
 Review by Nick - The DM-Digital USB WiFi adapter has proven to be a solid little adapter that has short to medium range (2 dBi antenna.)
 It runs cool.
 The driver only supports managed (client) mode and monitor mode, however, this is not an adapter you want if you do WiFi security analysis as some features are not supported in monitor mode.
 It appears the product was designed for limited function to keep costs low.
 I have conducted a long term test of this adapter in client (managed) mode and it is very solid.
 This adapter is a low cost product but appears to be of reasonable quality.
 If you need a low cost adapter that is only going to be used only in client (managed) mode, you should be happy with this adapter or the EDUP adapter below.

+Amazon - $7 USD - [EDUP USB WiFi Adapter for PC - High Gain 6dBi Antenna](https://www.amazon.com/gp/product/B0827LG8L2)

-Note: I own this adapter and run it with Linux.
+Note: I also own this EDUP adapter and run it with Linux.
 Feel free to ask questions.

-Amazon - $7 USD - [EDUP USB WiFi Adapter for PC - High Gain 6dBi Antenna](https://www.amazon.com/gp/product/B0827LG8L2)
+I consider this adapter to be a long range adapter.
+The difference
+between this adapter and the DM-Digital adapter shown above is that this adapter has longer range but a less flexible antenna.
+The antenna on this
+adapter can only rottate 90 degrees whereas the DM-Digital adapter can rotate a full 180 degress.

 Amazon - $7 USD - (nano) [MTK7601 Mini 150Mbps USB WiFi Adapter](https://www.amazon.com/Adapter-Dongle-MTK7601-150Mbps-Wireless/dp/B07YQDLHQJ)